MX23RW : Thursday, November 21 14:26:32| >> :120:5566:5566:

 Manchester United's 10 greatest ever teams

-Sports Mole picks out the 10 greatest teams in the history of Manchester United.
+Sports Mole picks out the 10 greatest teams in the history of Manchester United, including their treble-winning side from 1998-99.

-The most successful team in the history of English football, Manchester United have won 20 league titles, 12 FA Cups, five League Cups and three European Cups.
+Manchester United are the most successful team in the history of English league football, winning 20 top-flight titles in addition to 12 FA Cups, five League Cups and three European Cups.

-Some of the world's greatest players have turned out for the Red Devils, and it would also be fair to say that the club have had some of the best ever teams in the history of the English game.
+The Red Devils have boasted some of the world's greatest players throughout the years, and it would also be correct to state that some of the best teams in the history of the English game have belonged to the club.

-The majority of United's success has come in the Premier League era, lifting 13 titles under the great Sir Alex Ferguson, in addition to winning two Champions Leagues with the Scot at the helm.
+The bulk of the team's success has come in the Premier League era, securing 13 titles under the legendary Sir Alex Ferguson, in addition to winning two Champions Leagues.

-Sir Matt Busby won 13 trophies during his time as manager, meanwhile, including five First Division titles and the club's first European Cup in 1968.
+Sir Matt Busby won 13 trophies during his time at the helm, meanwhile, including five First Division titles and the club's first European Cup, which came in 1968.

-Here, Sports Mole has picked out what we believe to be the top 10 teams in United's 118-year history, chosen on a season-to-season basis.
+With that in mind, Sports Mole has picked out what we believe to be the top 10 teams in Man United's 118-year history, chosen on a season-to-season basis, and some of these would stack up against the very best throughout European football.

 10. 2002-03 Premier League winners